 Travelers have questions they need answered.
 And typically they don't know much about the places they are traveling through.
 This is going to change!
 The Texas Department of Transportation (TxDOT) is giving travel in Texas a "face-lift"!
-The Safety Rest Areas are being revitalized and the new Texas Travel Host system will provide the answers to traveler's questions.
+The Safety Rest Areas have been redesigned and the new Texas Travel Host system will provide the answers to travelers questions.

 The purpose of Texas Travel Host is to provide a complete "package" of answers to questions that traveler's might have while also providing customized information about the places they are traveling through.
-For Texas, the intent of Texas Travel Host is to be the best hosts to our visitors that we can be while we also do a better job of "Marketing Texas" and all that it has to offer.
+For Texas, the intent of Texas Travel Host is to be the best hosts to our visitors that we can be while we also do a better job of "Selling Texas" and all that it has to offer.
 In addition, the kiosks can provide dynamic, interesting and timely information to users at locations where it is not practical to provide qualified staffing for this purpose.

 A traveler only needs to see one of the newly designed Safety Rest Areas to get excited about how it will change travel in the state.
-The major emphasis of the rest area revitalization is to have the architecture "blend into" the local regions, their heritage and their culture, while at the same time taking the facilities into the 21st century.
+The major emphasis is to have the architecture "blend into" the local regions, their heritage and their culture, while at the same time taking them into the 21st century.

-The next question is "How can we satisfy traveler's insatiable curiosity and need for up-to-the-minute information?"
+The next question is "How can we satisfy travelers insatiable curiosity and need for upto-the-minute information?"
 The answer is Texas Travel Host!
-Texas Travel Host will bring our ability to provide important travel information up to the same level as the exciting new TxDOT Safety Rest Areas.
+Texas Travel Host will bring our ability to provide important travel information up to the same level as the exciting new TxDOT Safety Rests Areas.
 Traveler's characteristics are changing and our new "customers" are technology savvy.
-Texas Travel Host not only can answer our customer's questions, it can also enhance our ability to address several other important issues that are facing the tourism industry, our communities, and citizens in the State.
+Texas Travel Host not only can answer our customer's question, it can also enhance our ability to address several other important issues that are facing the tourism industry, our communities, and citizens in the State.
 Some of these are discussed in more detail below.
 Wouldn't it be exciting to have the state's rest areas be a point of pride in their nearby communities.
 And wouldn't it be exciting to have TxDOT Safety Rest Areas become a "Hub" for community and regional tourism development.
-Texas Travel Host could make this possibility a reality.
+Texas Travel Host could make this "possibility" a "reality".

-Grass-roots Networked Structure of the Texas Travel Host system community grassroots based effort.
+Grass-roots Networked Structure of the Texas Travel Host system

+A cornerstone of Texas Travel Host is that the "content" of each Texas Travel Host kiosk would be developed and maintained by regional groups (local COC, CVB's, etc.) who live near the TxDOT facilities.
+This would turn a government sponsored project into a community grassroots based effort.
 The actual information and system structure, however, will be housed in a central location (initially Texas A&M University).
 This design distributes responsibility of developing and maintaining the content to grassroots groups who should be one of the ultimate beneficiaries of the system-the other is the traveling public.
 Housing the structure of the system in a central location minimizes system management challenges.
 The information that is provided will promote tourism in the areas where they are located.
-Therefore it makes sense that these area communities should be responsible for gathering and updating the information (details of this process is discussed on page 7).
+Therefore it makes sense that these area communities should be responsible for gathering and updating the information (details of this process is discussed on page ??).
 The network infrastructure (a central online database) would be managed by Texas Travel Host.